 Creating conditions that give everyone a fair and just opportunity to reach their best possible health.

-- how they are engaging in collective problem solving, including full participation by excluded or marginalized groups and those most affected by poor health in making decisions and driving solutions; and
+- how residents from excluded or marginalized populations and those most affected by poor health are involved as full participants in making decisions and driving solutions; and

-- what actions they are taking to remove obstacles and increase opportunities for all to be healthy.
+- what actions they are taking to remove obstacles and increase opportunities for all to be health

 Harnessing the collective power of leaders, partners, and community members.